Cleaning a Crystal Chandelier

 Wash and Dry the Crystals

-It is important to hand wash the crystals, but, if you put them directly into your sink, you will scratch them.
+It is important to hand wash the crystals, if you put them directly into your sink, they can get scratched.

 You’ll need a soft surface to line your sink.
 I recommend using either a soft, padded sink liner or an old, folded towel.